PaddyMcGlone/codemcglone.github.io/_posts/2019-08-01-Interfaces-PartOne-OpenClosePrincipal.markdown

 >‘Hey developer, email alerts is so old fashioned, can I please swap it out for WhatsApp notifications?’.

 Straight away the developer is thinking:
->‘oh no, I have to change and redeploy my stockroom class and I also have to create a new service and add it’.
+>‘Oh no, I have to change and redeploy my stockroom class and I also have to create a new service and add it’.

 This is where interfaces can come to the rescue and save the developer from all these headaches.